ntua/rest_api_live_gerokonstantis/mim_to_publish/README.md

 ```
 Pay attention to the way in which the domain is passed into the URL.
 The symbols `://` have to be replaced with underscore and any following dot is also replaced with underscore.
 ### Export API calls
-MIM provides one more usefull endpoint for exporting the records associated with a specific API : `proxy_utils/export/:domain`.
+MIM provides one more useful endpoint for exporting the records associated with a specific API : `proxy_utils/export/:domain`.
 If there is a need to export all the records associated with the PayPal API (url : `https://api-m.sandbox.paypal.com`), you can just make a GET request as below (you can only use a browser to make this GET request):
 ```
 GET http://localhost:3003/proxy_utils/export/https_api-m_sandbox_paypal_com
 ```